stefan52a/care-by-circles/README.md

 docker run -d -p 8080:8080 junderw/bitcoinjs-regtest-server

-BTW you can go into the docker by:
+For your information: you can go into the docker by:

 a. get the CONTAINER_ID by